jonasjacek/responsive-images/README.md

 ### Art direction-based selection

-Resolution switching for displaying different image sizes and contents.
+**Resolution switching for displaying different image sizes and contents.**

-The `picture` wrapper element wraps different `source` elements whose `media` and `srcset` attributes are used to provide different sources for images for the browser to choose from.
+The `picture` elements `source` element's `media` and `srcset` attributes reference different image sources for the browser to choose from.

 The images may not only vary in their size but also image content may not be identical.